top of page

-These workshops are relaxing and informal walks that give you the chance to take home photos that really capture the essence of Kyoto, not just holiday snaps.
+These tours are relaxing and informal walks that give you the chance to take home photos that really capture the essence of Kyoto, not just holiday snaps.
 The precise contents of the workshop will depend on your skill level, but we'll cover camera basics like exposure compensation, aperture, ISO and shutter speed as well as some compositional rules and techniques to give you better-looking, more impactful images.
 This is your time and you decide what you need.
 You won't be dragged around tourist gift shops and expected to buy things.
 You will however get to see parts of Kyoto that few people experience and have the time to photograph it at your leisure.

 What to Wear